 John received his B.A. in Economics from Davidson College, in Davidson, North Carolina, where he graduated Phi Beta Kappa in 2000.
 He received his law degree from the University of Virginia School of Law in 2003.

 John practiced estate planning and elder law in the northern Kentucky office of his family’s law firm beginning in 2008.
 In 2012, John moved to North Carolina and opened the Charlotte office of the Potter Law Firm.
-He is admitted to practice law in North Carolina, Kentucky, and Ohio, and he is accredited by the Department of Veterans Affairs.

 Professional Affiliations and Community Involvement